robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-3-ect-theory.md

 Error: which occurs when answering something that a student has not mastered or has misunderstood.

-<p style="text-align: right;">(EEF, 'A Marked Improvement?', page 12)</p>
+<p style="text-align: right;">(EEF, ‘A Marked Improvement?’, page 12)</p>

 If a pupil makes a mistake, how much feedback is it worth giving in order to correct the mistake?
-The EEF ‘[A Marked Improvement?](https://educationendowmentfoundation.org.uk/public/files/Presentations/Publications/EEF_Marking_Review_April_2016.pdf)' (2016) report concludes that it should be marked as incorrect, but that the correct answer should not be provided.
+The EEF ‘[A Marked Improvement?](https://educationendowmentfoundation.org.uk/public/files/Presentations/Publications/EEF_Marking_Review_April_2016.pdf)’ (2016) report concludes that it should be marked as incorrect, but that the correct answer should not be provided.
 The rationale for this is that, if a pupil is given the correct answer, it means they are no longer required to think about the mistakes they have made, and as a result are likely to repeat the mistake again.

 Conversely, if a pupil has made an error and therefore has a potential misconception, the report recommends that it is most effective to remind the pupil of a related rule or offer a hint towards a correct answer.
 If the error was treated the same as a mistake, by simply marking it incorrect, a pupil would not have the knowledge to work out what they have done wrong.